Best Dog-Friendly Day in Morro Bay!

 Windows on the Water, in Morro Bay, CA.

-That rounds out my picks for the best dog-friendly day in Morro Bay ~ I hope you & your pup(s) have a blast!
-Morro Bay is a great first stop along California’s iconic Highway One, leading up towards Cambria & San Simeon, home of gorgeous Hearst Castle.
-But next up on our dog-friendly California romp is one of my all-time favorites: Carmel & Big Sur.
+That rounds out my picks for a great dog-friendly day in Morro Bay.
+This is a great first stop along California’s iconic Highway One, leading up towards Cambria & San Simeon, home of gorgeous Hearst Castle.
+If you’re on a road trip along this stretch, check out all of my favorite off-leash dog beaches on the Central Coast….we’ve been to all of them!

 xoxo Noelia & Dylan